 Between numerous pieces of hardware, this system has a bunch of important figures to show as well.
-Operation range is up to 164 feet.
-It requires 110/220V power supply.
+The operation range is up to 164 feet.
+It requires a 110/220V power supply.
 AC/DC adapter power jack comes bundled.
 RF signal indicator for transmitter signal strength has its uses.
 As the picture shows, there is a bunch of indicators that help you out greatly.
-Altogether you get 2 body-pack transmitters, 2 headset and 2 lavalier microphones.
+Altogether you get 2 body-pack transmitters, 2 headsets, and 2 lavalier microphones.
 Receiving Sensitivity is -105 dB.back to menu ↑

 Shure BLX14/CVL-H10 Wireless System

 The Shure BLX14/CVL-H10 Wireless System looks beyond serious.
-It could be one of the things Men In Black wear, if they needed to make speeches.
+It could be one of the things Men In Black wear if they needed to make speeches.
 The receiver is not actually smaller than the above models.
-This particular model is only single channel, though.
-There is an option to upgrade to a dual channel function if need be.
+This particular model is only a single channel, though.
+There is an option to upgrade to a dual-channel function if need be.

 The Shure BLX14 also impresses with its operation range of 300 feet in line of sight.
 At a shorter range, it can shoot through several walls.back to menu ↑